dotnet-websharper/charting/README.md

 We expect the `averageByPoint` stream to converge to 150 here since we are generating uniform random data.

+## Rendering
+The default renderers can be accessed from the `WebSharper.Charting.Renderers.ChartJs` namespace.
+As you can see in the [Usage](#Usage) section there are some arguments you can pass here to the renderer. `Size` defines how large the rendering canvas should be, `Window` specifies how many data points can be at max on the chart (especially useful with live charts) and there's a `Config` parameter which depends on what kind of chart you are rendering, and specifies how different charts should be displayed.
+For a detailed explanation on these please consult the [Chart.js documentation](http://www.chartjs.org/docs/).

 ## Data Sources
 There are two types of main data sources you can build charts from: static and live.